 3. Pertinent History-medical, family, social/Occupational

 5. Any pertinent issues with labs or x-rays

-6. Any pertinent treatment and outcomes (medications, medical interventions such as CPR, ventilator, etc)
+6. Any pertinent treatment and outcomes (medications, medical interventions such as CPR, ventilator, etc.)

 7. Length of Stay, summary of outcomes and prognosis, plan of care

-You will also turn in the written draft of your case study as outlined in the syllabus at the time of presentation.
 Presentations will be graded on content, professionalism, and ability to answer questions about your case study presentation.

 In an effort to develop professionalism and promote community service within the respiratory profession, each student is required to complete professional credits each clinical practicum.
 Students are required to participate in suggested activities throughout the semester and are awarded professional credits assigned to each activity.
 Examples of activities along with point value are listed below.
 Additional meaningful caveats may also be considered with the approval of the faculty.
 Failure to complete professional credits will result in an “Incomplete” grade for the clinical practicum and students will not be allowed to progress within the curriculum until completion.
 All professional credits must be submitted as a Word Document (example posted to D2L under resources).

 Clinical Practicum I

 Clinical Practicum IV

 Activities PC Credits

 Attend AARC Convention (5 lectures + tour exhibits) 20